sqrldev/wordpress-sqrl-login/README.md

 @jaredatch (Jared Atchison) for writing a plugin for disabling users that I took inspiration from. (https://github.com/jaredatch/Disable-Users)

+## Screenshots

+Note: The "Will look for QR Login in 3" is a countdown for checking login.
+Every 5...4...3...2...1 seconds this plugin checks if a QR login has happened.
+This is because there is no live direct connection between the plugin, the server, and the device the user uses to log in.

 ![Login screen](assets/screenshot-1.png)

+The first screenshot shows the login screen.
+This plugin adds the SQRL login functionality on the login screen only.
+Registering happens automatically, but only when the WP site is allowing registrations.
+This is necessary to ensure the smooth first time visitor experience that SQRL users are expecting.

+---

 ![Profile screen without association](assets/screenshot-2.png)

+This second screenshot shows the user's profile when logged in with username and password, as it looks before having enabled SQRL for logging in.

+---

 ![Profile screen with association](assets/screenshot-3.png)

+This third screenshot shows the user's profile after having enabled SQRL for logging in.